gurditsingh/hydeout/_posts/test.md

 	  }
 	```

 The greater the level of nesting of the objects, the less readable the syntax becomes.
-If we
+If we increase a level of nesting in our structures then we will considerably increase amount of a code.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NTg2NDY0NiwxNTM4MjMzMzI0LC0yMD
+eyJoaXN0b3J5IjpbLTIwODkyMTIzMCwxNTM4MjMzMzI0LC0yMD
 cwMjMzODY2LDQwMTc5MjkxMSw3MTY1MjAwODgsLTM2NjgwNDUw
 MywtMTcwMDQyODMwMSwxNTEyNDg1MzA4LDEyNzY4NTYyNiwtMj
 AyNzE5Nzk4NSwxNDAxNjg2NjYyLC0xMTQwMTkyNDk3LC01MjMw